Yash-Singh1/eslint-plugin-userscripts/docs/utils/parser.md

 # Parser

-The parser is a utlity allowing you to parse a `SourceCode` object and get information on the metadata in the `SourceCode`.
+The parser is a utility allowing you to parse a `SourceCode` object and get information on the metadata in the `SourceCode`.

 ## Usage